gelin/calendar-bot/README.md

 It's the bot for [Telegram](https://telegram.org/).

-It reads [iCalendar](https://en.wikipedia.org/wiki/ICalendar) files of Google Calendar.
+It reads [iCalendar](https://en.wikipedia.org/wiki/ICalendar) files of Google Calendar (or any other public iCal URLs).
 And sends notifications to a [telegram channel](https://telegram.org/faq_channels) some hours in advance to the events start in the calendar.
 Use it to mirror calendar events to the channel and notify the subscribers.